ashwintantri/PGRS-Android/README.md

 # PGRS-Android
-This native Android application was created for the Austin-Pune Hackathon!
+This native Android application was created for the KJSCE hackathon!

 # What does this do?
 This application is a native Android application that allows people to login to our application to view register complaints,post their grievances on the platform.